JeffreyYu2018/personal-websitev3/source/_posts/my-first-post.md

 ---
-title: I LOVE BANANAS
+title: My first post!
 category: Travel
 date: 2020-02-19T21:40:02.752Z
 featuredImage: /images/LinkedIn-Photo-Square-p-1080.jpeg
 comments: true
 ---
-Hello World! <normal>
+# Hello World!

-**This is my first ever blog post and I'm really excited to show it to you all! <bold>**
+## **This is my first ever blog post and I'm really excited to show it to you all!**

-*Let me know if you have any questions or concerns and I'll get back to you as soon as possible. <italics>*
+*Let me know if you have any questions or concerns and I'll get back to you as soon as possible.*

 Here's another edit of mine that I will be placing right here.